Best Lower Trap Exercises To Build Mass and Strength

 • Make sure you go down completely.

-• Perform the exercise slowly and with control to engage the target low trap muscles effectively.
+• Perform the exercise slowly and with control.

 Wide Grip Pull Up